jeffboody/libvkk/core/readme.md

 then cast it to a mat3 in the shader.
 The VKK library does not restrict the types of layouts supported, however, it seems that std140 is most portable so this is recommended.

+The std430 layout may also be used by compute shaders for SSBOs which includes a few optimizations over std140 such as the alignment/stride for arrays and structs of scalars.
+In particular, the stride of an array of floats is not rounded up to a vec4.

 Note that the VKK library restricts the number of sets supported to 4 (set 0-3) since this is the minimum guaranteed